n3ovice/mythic/README.md

 Mythic has some broad features that make it unique.
 In general, **Mythic** should have a classic feel in an _age of wonder_.

+- Celtic Feel
+- Deep Forest
+- Dark Caves
+- Small Villages
+- Castles
+- Knights
-- To Be Listed
+- Princesses
-- Testing Git Hub Flavored markDown
-  - ignore
+- Dragons
-  - list
+- No Steam Punk